 - $500.01 to $5,000 is $2.10 plus $1.35 per each $100 or fraction thereof

 Purchasing insurance is a step in the right direction to protect your company from loss, and in most cases, you won’t need to use it.
 But in the rare case that you do need to use the insurance, it’s important to know what to expect and what documentation is required.

 Filing a Claim With USPS

 - Enter details about the package.
-The site will request details, such as the tracking label, number, shipping date, address information, and other claim details.
+The site’s insurance claim form will request details like the USPS tracking number, label, shipping date, address information, and other claim details.

 - Select the reason for filing a claim.
 For example, is the package missing or stolen, or are the contents of the package missing upon arrival?
 Clarify what happened to the package and the reason for the claim.

 - Upload a proof of value.
 When you purchase insurance, you declare the value, but when you file a USPS claim, you’ll need to show proof, such as a relevant receipt or invoice.